Fastlane (2015): Storylines

-On the January 19 edition of Raw, Dean Ambrose defeated Bad News Barrett.
+On the January 19 episode of Raw, Dean Ambrose defeated Bad News Barrett.
 The following weeks, Ambrose demanded a match for the Intercontinental Championship, but Barrett declined.
-On the February 16th edition of Raw, after Barrett defeated Damien Mizdow, Ambrose attacked Barrett by tying his hands around the ring post, forced him to sign the contract and had Barrett defend his title against him at the event.
+On the February 16 episode of Raw, after Barrett defeated Damien Mizdow, Ambrose attacked Barrett by tying his hands around the ring post, forced him to sign the contract and had Barrett defend his title against him at the event.

 On the January 29 episode of SmackDown, Tyson Kidd defeated Jey Uso.
-On the February 2nd episode of Raw, Cesaro defeated Jimmy Uso.
+On the February 2 episode of Raw, Cesaro defeated Jimmy Uso.
 On the February 9 episode of Raw, Cesaro and Kidd defeated The Usos.
-On the February 16th edition of Raw, the Usos were scheduled to defend their Tag Team Championship against Cesaro and Kidd.
+On the February 16 episode of Raw, The Usos were scheduled to defend their Tag Team Championship against Cesaro and Kidd.

 Early in the year, Gold and Stardust started having problems communicating in their matches, with Stardust (Cody Rhodes) becoming further entrenched in his gimmick, causing friction between the brothers.
-An angry Stardust walked out on a match against The Ascension on the February 2 edition of Raw.
-After a loss to The New Day on the February 16 edition of Raw, Stardust attacked Goldust.
-On the February 19 edition of SmackDown, Goldust was scheduled to face Stardust at the event.
+An angry Stardust walked out on a match against The Ascension (Konnor and Viktor) on the February 2 episode of Raw.
+After a loss to The New Day (Kofi Kingston and Xavier Woods) on the February 16 episode of Raw, Stardust attacked Goldust.
+On the February 19 episode of SmackDown, Goldust was scheduled to face Stardust at the event.

-On the February 9 edition of Raw, Dolph Ziggler, Ryback and Erick Rowan came out and helped Daniel Bryan and Roman Reigns to defeat Seth Rollins, Big Show, Kane and J&J Security.
-On the February 16th edition of Raw, after Ziggler defeated Rollins via disqualification, he was attacked by Rollins and J&J Security, but Ryback, and Rowan came out and saved Ziggler.
-On the February 19 edition of SmackDown, after Rollins defeated Ziggler, the Authority attacked Ziggler, Ryback, and Rowan.
-On February 19, it was announced that Ziggler, Ryback, and Rowan were set to face Rollins, Big Show, and Kane in a Six man tag team match at the event.
+On the February 9 episode of Raw, Dolph Ziggler, Ryback, and Erick Rowan came out and helped Daniel Bryan and Roman Reigns to defeat Seth Rollins, Big Show, Kane and J&J Security (Jamie Noble and Joey Mercury).
+On the February 16 episode of Raw, after Ziggler defeated Rollins via disqualification, he was attacked by Rollins and J&J Security, but Ryback, and Rowan came out and saved Ziggler.
+On the February 19 episode of SmackDown, after Rollins defeated Ziggler, the Authority attacked Ziggler, Ryback, and Rowan.
+Afterwards, it was announced that Ziggler, Ryback, and Rowan would face Rollins, Big Show, and Kane in a six man tag team match at the event.

 The Fastlane Kickoff pre-show included a "Miz TV" segment with Paul Heyman as the guest.